Bevor Sie gehen...

 Flower

 The orange-red flowers of Grey alder 'Aurea' appear in catkins from March to April.
-These grow to about 7 - 10 cm in size.
+These grow to around 7 - 10 cm in size.

 Root

-Alnus incana 'Aurea' is a heartroot and, depending on the soil, forms runner-forming roots.
+Alnus incana 'Aurea' is a heartroot and, depending on the soil, forms stoloniferous roots.

 Location